-Both are indicators of a shift in seasons, and just as a snowflake falling from the sky signals winter for much of the Mainland, the first sighting of a humpback whales hearkens winter for us in Hawaii.
+Both are indicators of a shift in seasons, and just as a snowflake falling from the sky signals winter for much of the Mainland, the first sighting of humpback whales hearkens winter for us in Hawaii.

 During the winter months of December-April, the leeward waters of Maui County house the world’s densest humpback whale population.
 Every year, over 10,000 humpbacks annually migrate to the warm, shallow waters of Maui, and create thunderous splashes and aerial performances not seen in other species of whales.

 December 15th is the official start of the humpback whale season in Hawaii, but guests on our Maui kayaking tours could spot whales as early as November, and since the feeling of watching a humpback from a kayak is one of the island’s best adventures, we figured it was time to discuss some basics about humpback whales in Maui.